Yuezhi: Earliest references in Chinese texts

-Numerous nomadic artifacts are attributed to the areas of southern Ningxia and southeastern Gansu during the period of the 5th-4th century BC.
-They are quite similar to the works of the nomadic Ordos culture further east, and reflect strong Scythian influences.
-Some of these artifacts were sinicized by the neighbouring Qin state in China, probably also for nomadic consumption.
-Nomadic figures with long noses riding on a camel also appear regularly in southern Ningxia from the 4th century BC.

-Etymology

-Hakan Aydemir, assistant professor at Istanbul Medeniyet University, reconstructs the ethnonym *Arki ~ *Yarki which underlay Chinese transcriptions 月氏 (Old Chinese *ŋwat-tēɦ ~[ŋ]ʷat-tēɦ) and 月支 (Later Han Chinese *ŋyat-tśe) as well as various other foreign transcriptions and Tocharian A ethnonym Ārśi.
-Aydemir suggests that *Arki ~ *Yarki is etymologically Indo-European.

 Account of Zhang Qian

 The earliest detailed account of the Yuezhi is found in chapter 123 of the Records of the Great Historian by Sima Qian, describing a mission of Zhang Qian in the late 2nd century BC.
 Essentially the same text appears in chapter 61 of the Book of Han, though Sima Qian has added occasional words and phrases to clarify the meaning.

-Both texts use the name Yuèzhī 月氏 (OC: *ŋʷjat-kje), composed of characters meaning "moon" and "clan" respectively.
+Both texts use the name Yuèzhī, composed of characters meaning "moon" and "clan" respectively.
 Several different romanizations of this Chinese-language name have appeared in print.
 The Iranologist H. W. Bailey preferred Üe-ṭşi.
 Another modern Chinese pronunciation of the name is Ròuzhī, based on the thesis that the character 月 in the name is a scribal error for 肉; however Thierry considers this thesis "thoroughly wrong".

-Yuezhi and Xiongnu
+Conflict with Xiongnu

-The account begins with the Yuezhi occupying the grasslands to the northwest of China at the beginning of the 2nd century BC:
+The Book of Han account of the Yuezhi begins with them occupying the grasslands to the northwest of China at the beginning of the 2nd century BCE: